What is the winter indemnity scheme?

 Medical Protection requires its members to request a call back from a member service adviser to take part in the winter indemnity scheme.
 You will also need to request a call back from the link below if your situation changes and you are no longer able to undertake the sessions agreed or would like to increase the number of sessions you work.

 The MDDUS requires members to fill out the application linked to below.
 As with the other MDOs, GPs must confirm details with the provider they are working for prior to applying and contact the MDDUS again if their plans change and they wish to work more or fewer sessions, or work for another provider.
+The MDDUS provides additional cover in blocks of 8, 16, 24 or 32 sessions.

 Where can I find more information?